AidanGlickman/bcactf-2k19-problems/cryptography/a-major-problem/solution/README.md

 # A Major Problem Writeup

 ## Necessary Tools
-* (This Wikipedia page)[https://en.wikipedia.org/wiki/Mnemonic_major_system] is useful for solving this problem.
+* [This Wikipedia page](https://en.wikipedia.org/wiki/Mnemonic_major_system) is useful for solving this problem.
-* (https://www.browserling.com/tools/ascii-to-text)[link to tool] is also useful for solving this problem
+* [This tool](https://www.browserling.com/tools/ascii-to-text) is also useful for solving this problem

 ## Procedure